nitsugahcram/real-time-flight-status/Readme.md

 ## Objective

+Create a datapipe using NIFI, which allows the ingestion of data from aviationstack api, instantiate a master data set (following the fact model), and perform a simple transformation, creating a view of data.
+The services will be instantiated with docker-compose.

 * Build a docker with the services you think are necessary.
 The database and the table have to be created when running docker.
+  * Services:
+    * postgress
+    * nifi
+    * api (mock data)
+    * notebook

-* Create a process in Nifi that allows obtaining the information from the API.
+* Create a process in [Nifi] that allows obtaining the information from the API.
+  - Aviation Data Flows
+    - Ingestion Phase
+      * Get Data from [AviationStack] API
+    - Master Set
+      -  Insert the information in the database (Postgres).
+    - ETL on Batch Processing
       * Replace the "/" of the arrivalTerminal and departureTimezone fields for " - ".
 E.g: "Asia/Shanghai" to "Asia - Shanghai"
-* Insert the information in the database.
+      * Insert the information in the database (Postgres).
 * Create a Jupyter notebook to consume the information stored in the database.
 * Show the information in a Pandas dataframe

+## What I Learn?

+- [Nifi] is a powerfull tool for distribute data, although I not sure if I will choose for production, since the lack of programatic support, like airflow etc.
+- Connect Nifi process to
+  - Postgres DB
+  - Create a ETL Batch
+- Note: The maste repository is not appropiate to be mysql for bigdata.

 ## Background